 "The year of the French was 1798, when three tall ships full of French troops sailed into a tiny County Mayo harbor to help a band of desperate Romantic Irish men and women rise up against their English oppressors.
 Now--for every man and woman moved by passion, and thrilled by valor--there is a great novel of that grand, sad time...
 THE YEAR OF THE FRENCH."

 Back Bay was Bostonian William Martin's fiction debut.
-As a 1980 hardcover his novel spent eight weeks on the New York Times bestseller list.
-To honor Martin's surprising success, Kastel produced an excellent stepback illustration for Pocket's first ever paperback edition in 1981, highlighting several of the story's key characters.
-Martin has since written nine more novels, all of which are styled by similarly placed history-mystery-treasure themes, and each one has been enthusiastically endorsed by both readers and critics alike, myself included.
+As a 1980 hardcover Martin's novel spent eight weeks on the New York Times bestseller list.
+To honor his surprising success, Kastel produced an excellent stepback illustration for Pocket's first ever paperback edition in 1981, highlighting several of the story's key characters.
+Martin has since written nine more novels, all of which are styled by similarly placed history-mystery-treasure themes, and each one has been enthusiastically endorsed by both critics and readers alike, myself included.
 Back Bay is in fact is one of the most enjoyable and entertaining novels I've ever read.

 "The Legendary Pratt Family.
 Powerful men, spirited women.
 Through six generations of lust, scandal, murder and duplicity they searched for the lost Paul Revere treasure.
 Now a clever young woman struggle with the last pieces of the puzzle and their own growing desires--their lives linked by a fate as dark and mysterious, as suddenly turbulent as the churning waters of Back Bay."

-I love Warren Adler's Trans-Siberian Express (Pocket, 1978).
-I read it at a time when I was trying to rekindle my interest in espionage fiction and Adler's novel exceed every expectation I had.
-I also love Kastel's wraparound montage that so perfectly exemplifies the story.
+I absolutely love Warren Adler's Trans-Siberian Express (Pocket, 1978).
+I read it at a time when I was trying to rekindle my interest in espionage fiction, and Adler's novel exceeded every expectation I had.
+To my delight, Kastel's wraparound collage exemplified the story perfectly.

 The Trans-Siberian Express represents the longest network of railway lines in the world, some 5,772 miles, connecting Moscow with Vladivostok in the Russian Far East.
 It takes eight days to complete the journey while crossing eight time zones.
 Built between 1891 and 1916 by the Tsar Alexander III and his son Nicholas, the railway has since gone on to be the source of much romanticizing in both literature and movies.